Subject Summary: Part II Materials Science

-- have acquired knowledge of the major types of materials and how their properties can be calculated or determined experimentally;
+- acquired deep understanding and knowledge of a wide range of materials and how their properties can be experimentally determined or theoretically modelled;

-- be able to design, perform and analyse experiments to characterise materials and devices;
+- designed, performed and analysed experiments to characterise materials and devices;

-- have developed practical laboratory skills, together with relevant knowledge of health and safety;
+- developed practical laboratory skills, together with thorough knowledge of health and safety;

-- have developed transferable skills in the areas of quantitative analysis, scientific reasoning and communication;
+- developed significant skills in the areas of quantitative analysis, scientific reasoning and communication;

-- have obtained experience of independent investigation through reading and through experimentation;
+- obtained experience of independent investigation through reading and through experimentation;